becoinc/sdk_resources/beco_SDK_Android_user_guide.md

 document, which focuses on the various features and functions of the SDK itself for the purposes of integration.

 Additional resources are available at our online developer site [dev.beco.io](dev.beco.io).
+Please contact us at the email listed below if you require the password to log in.

 >**Questions?**

 >[becosupport@convene.com](becosupport@convene.com)

 ### Version
-The current release version of the Beco SDK for Android is v1.9(15) (20181130).
+The current release version of the Beco SDK for Android is v1.9(16) (20181214).

 ### License
 This document, the Beco SDK and the included Android example App are subject to